Jean-Poul/Data-Science-Exam-Project/README.md

-# The Medias Influence on the Stock Market
+# The Medias Influence On The Stock Market

 ## Group Members